platformsh/platformsh-docs/sites/upsun/src/get-started/here/_index.md

 {{< note title="Have you seen the demo?" theme="info" >}}

 Find out how {{% vendor/name %}} works and gain a better understanding of what it provides.
-To check the demo out, [create a new project](https://console.upsun.com/projects/create-project) and select **Deploy demo project**.
+To check the demo out, [create a new project](https://console.upsun.com/projects/create-project) and select **Explore Upsun with our Demo App**.

 {{< /note >}}